-The Late Late Toy Show: NI singer in iconic Christmas special
+The Late Late Toy Show: NI girl to star in this year's special

 - Published

-An eleven year-old girl from County Down will perform on Ireland's The Late Late Toy Show on Friday evening.
+An 11-year-old girl from County Down says she was left speechless when she heard she would be performing on The Late Late Toy Show.

-The RTÉ Christmas show struck a chord with its feel-good factor at the height of the pandemic in 2020.

-It was the most watched programme on Irish television that year with 1.7m viewers.

 Sophie Lennon, from Mayobridge, said the show would be "magical" and viewers would "love every bit of it".

+The RTÉ Christmas show struck a chord in 2020 with its feel-good factor in the middle of the Covid-19 pandemic.

+It was the most watched programme on Irish television that year, with 1.7m viewers.

-RTÉ's The Late, Late Toy Show is an annual tradition in many Irish households, where children are invited to test out the latest toys and gadgets and give their, often very honest, reviews.
+The Late Late Toy Show is an annual tradition in many Irish households and sees children invited to test out the latest toys and gadgets and give their - often very honest - reviews.

 It began in 1975 as a half-hour slot at the end of The Late Late Show to give parents Christmas gift ideas while their kids were asleep.